How to prepare a juicy, fragrant bird with crispy skin at home.

 Read on for relevant tips and step by step pictures (1 min)

-Roasted half chicken is easily one of the Perrine’s favorite dinners.
-It is such a beer friendly dish, so tasty, so filling, yet doesn’t leave one feeling completely stuffed.
+Half roasted chicken is easily one of our favorite dinners.
+It is such a beer friendly dish too, so tasty, so filling, yet doesn’t leave one feeling stuffed.

 We often enjoy it at home and love to order it when out and about craft beering, especially if visiting in Germany or Austria and especially when it is spit-roasted.
 Yum!
 But at home we usually prepare it in the oven (no rotisserie oven/attachment in the Perrine household as of yet and not really missing one).